 If you have a criminal record in Oklahoma and want to seal it there are different kinds of record expungements available.
-Let’s suppose you were charged with a non-violent felony or misdemeanor, and the court defers your sentence for a certain period of time, let’s say 2 years, and orders you to attend anger management classes during this probationary period.
-After successful completion of this sentence and compliance with other court orders, you may petition for a “deferred sentence” expungement under Title 22 Section 991c and get your case dismissed.
-Section 18, on the other hand, will seal your court and arrest record.
+Let’s suppose you were charged with a non-violent felony or misdemeanor, and the court defers your sentence for a certain period of time, let’s say 2 years.
+After this period of probation is complete you can petition the court for a 991c “deferred sentence” expungement.
+This will show on the public record as case dismissed.
+On the other hand you may be eligible for a Section 18,.
+The section 18 seals the criminal record along with the arrest itself.
+Ultimately its a section 18 that is the best expungement available.

 991c Oklahoma Record Expungement

-Among the different kinds of record expungments is the 991c.
+Among the different kinds of record expungements is the 991c.
 A 991c is a partial expungement as the arrest records will remain open to the public and appear on background checks.
 An expungement under 991c will have your name deleted from court records and update the file show that you pleaded “not guilty” and that the case was dismissed.
-One of the primary reasons you would want a 991c expungement is because you do not qualify for a complete expungement under Okla.
+One of the primary reasons you would want a 991c expungement is because you do not yet qualify for a complete expungement under Okla.
 Stat. tit.
 22 § 18.
-An expungement under Section 18 will completely seal all records pertaining to your arrest and your involvement with the crime.
+The expungement thats best for you is under Section 18.
+The section 18 completely seals all records pertaining to your arrest and your involvement with the crime.

 Section 18 Seal the Record Completely